-Honey bees are an extremely beneficial insect.
+Honey bees in Aiken are an extremely beneficial insect.
 They are a social insect credited with more than 100 pollinated crops in the United States.
 While honey bees are great for your flowers and gardens, they do sting.
 However, they are not generally aggressive insects and do not usually sting unless provoked.

 What do honey bees look like?

 Honey bees are usually dark brown with yellow stripes.
 They have thick, oval-shaped bodies and they look hairy.
 They have antennae, wings, and 6 legs.

 Quick honey bee facts

 Pollinate a wide variety of crops including cucumbers, plums, and almonds

 Often die because they've worn their wings out